rmassaroni/gpush/README.md

 - .git should not be included in clone
 - add git username to config
 - specify default config opts vs custom
+- commit but not push option. for multiple commits per push.

 ## Known Bugs: